Reds vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Reds have a record of 4-6.
+- In 10 games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-5.

-- When it comes to the over/under, the Reds and their opponents are 3-7-0 in their last 10 games.
+- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on two occasions.

-- The Reds' previous 10 matchups have not had a runline set by oddsmakers.
+- The past 10 Reds games have not had a spread posted by oddsmakers.

 Explore More About This Game